Pediatric Dentistry Services in Madison NJ

 Early Dental Care Makes Bigger Smiles

 A healthy diet and daily oral hygiene are important in maintaining children’s health .
 My team and I are available to gently care for your children’s teeth in our Madison NJ dental office .
 Help your child avoid dental anxiety in their future by starting them off in a positive, encouraging, and comforting environment.
 We have equipped our office with toys, books, and T.V. for your children’s enjoyment.
 Remember, you wouldn’t hesitate to ask your pediatrician questions about your child’s health.
 Please don’t hesitate to ask our staff questions about your children’s dental needs.
-Contact our Family Dental practice to schedule an appointment with Dr. Sam Romano DMD for you and your child.
+Contact our Family Dental practice to schedule an appointment with Dr. Sam Romano, DMD, FAGD DMD for you and your child.